NYPL/dgx-patron-creator-service/README.md

 ```
 *Notice: `ecommunications_pref` takes a boolean type of value from "Get a Library Card" form, but it will output a string as `s` or `-` based on `true` or `false`.
 The reason is that the Card Creator API takes `s` or `-`.*

+*Notice: `patron_agency` is for telling the Card Creator which patron type is going to be created.
+While `198` is default and for NYC residents, `199` is for NYS residents but not live in NYC.*

 A successful JSON response example will be as below,

 ```javascript